Citrus High School

 Citrus High School (CHS) is a public high school in the town of Inverness, Florida, United States.
 A part of the Citrus County School District, Citrus High currently offers a four-year curriculum in grades 9-12 and currently has an enrollment of 1,420 students.
-Classes start at 7:50 am and dismissal time is at 2:40 pm.
-The school was founded in 1911 and in 2011 celebrated its 100th anniversary.
+The school was founded in 1911.
 Citrus High, nicknamed the Hurricanes, was the first of the three high schools in the Citrus County School District, which also includes Crystal River High, in the coastal town of Crystal River and Lecanto High, located in the center of the county.
-Last year Citrus high was awarded a "B" school grade by the state of Florida, and is currently awaiting news of this year's status.

 In the 2016–17 school year, Citrus High School started the Academy of Computer Sciences, an academy designed to give students a strong foundation in computer science.
-The Academy of Computer Science offers the following classes to accepted students in the program: